 If you’re not from the upper Midwest, chances are you may not have heard of a supper club.
-While the name gives some indication of what you’re in for—a club where you eat, you guessed it, supper—these unique eateries are attractions in and of themselves.
-But across the Midwest, nowhere does it better than a Wisconsin supper club.
+While the name gives some indication of what you’re in for — a club where you eat, you guessed it, supper — these unique eateries are attractions in and of themselves.
+But across the Midwest, there are few places more quintessential than a Wisconsin supper club.

 These vintage restaurants are as full of delicious comfort food as they are kitschy charm.
 Known for their hearty portions, stiff drinks, and retro decor, supper clubs are a delightful blast from the past.